 - The FLSA-protected activity was the proximate cause of the adverse employment action.

-Brian J. Graber, Ltd., is a Chicago FLSA retaliation lawyer practicing FLSA retaliation law in the Chicagoland area.
-If you believe that you suffered retaliation in violation of the FLSA, §215(a)(3), contact Brian J. Graber, Ltd., for a free consultation.
+Brian J Graber LLC is an FLSA retaliation lawyer practicing FLSA retaliation law in Illinois, Indiana, and Michigan.
+If you believe that you suffered retaliation in violation of the FLSA, §215(a)(3), contact Brian J Graber LLC, at (312) 291-4648 or (574) 203-2700 for a free consultation.

 IWPCA RETALIATION CLAIMS